puppetlabs/puppet-docs/source/pe/3.2/trouble_regenerate_certs_split.markdown

 3. Then, you'll clear and regenerate certs and security credentials for the PE console
 4. Lastly, you'll clear and regenerate certs and security credentials for all agent nodes.

 Note that this process **destroys the certificate authority and all other certificates.** It is meant for use in the event of a total compromise of your site, or some other unusual circumstance.
-If you just need to replace a few agent certificates, you can use the `puppet cert clean` command on your puppet master and then follow step 4 for any agents that need to be replaced.
+If you just need to replace a few agent certificates, you can use the `puppet cert clean` command on your puppet master and then follow step four for any agents that need to be replaced.

 ## Step 1: Clear and Regenerate Certs on Your Puppet Master

 **On your puppet master:**

 1. Back up the `/etc/puppetlabs/puppet/ssl/` directory.
-If something goes wrong, you may need to reinstate this directory so your deployment can stay functional. **However,** if you needed to regenerate your certs for security reasons and couldn't, you should contact Puppet Labs support as soon as you restore service, so we can help you secure your site.
+If something goes wrong, you may need to restore this directory so your deployment can stay functional. **However,** if you needed to regenerate your certs for security reasons and couldn't, you should contact Puppet Labs support as soon as you restore service, so we can help you secure your site.
 2. Stop the puppet agent service with `sudo puppet resource service pe-puppet ensure=stopped`.
 3. Stop the orchestration service with `sudo puppet resource service pe-mcollective ensure=stopped`.
 4. Stop the puppet master service with `sudo puppet resource service pe-httpd ensure=stopped`.